-Search funnel analysis can get complicated quickly, but in an effort to show the power of this tool, below is a simplistic example.
+Search Funnel analysis can get complicated quickly, but in an effort to show the power of this tool, I’ve provided a simple example.

-Using the Time Lag Report, I can quickly see that 83% of the conversions come within one day of clicking an ad.
+Using the Time Lag Report, I can quickly see that 83 percent of the conversions come within one day of clicking an ad.

 Then I can pull the Path Length report for another quick insight.

-From this report I can see that 76% of conversions happened on the first click, but 23.79% on sequential ad clicks.
-Now the fun begins; I know the bulk of my conversions happen on the first day the ad is clicked, but 24% need to click on more than one ad before converting.
-As a savvy Search Marketer I can deduce that I need to run two tests:
+From this report I can see that 76 percent of conversions happened on the first click, but 23.79 percent on sequential ad clicks.
+Now the fun begins.
+I know the bulk of my conversions happen on the first day the ad is clicked, but 24 percent need to click on more than one ad before converting.
+As a savvy search marketer, I can deduce that I need to run two tests:

-Remarketing for Search Ads: This test will allow me to alter my keyword bids on people who have already clicked on my ads but didn’t convert.
-This would allow me to bid more aggressively knowing that almost 24% of my conversions need to visit the website more than once before converting.
+Re-marketing for Search Ads: This test will allow me to alter my keyword bids on people who have already clicked on my ads but didn’t convert.
+This would allow me to bid more aggressively, knowing that almost 24 percent of my conversions need to visit the website more than once before converting.

-Keep in mind this is just a simple example of the data and insights that can give you a leg up on the competition from the Search Funnel reports.
+Keep in mind: This is just a simple example of the data and insights from the Search Funnel reports that can give you a leg up on the competition.